Spy Wednesday: Are We Spies for the Darkness?

 Today is traditionally called “Spy Wednesday” because this is the day that Judas Iscariot betrayed our Lord to the Sanhedrin.
 Judas became a spy for the Enemy.
 He watched Jesus and the Disciples and waited for the moment to betray them all, and he betrayed the Christ with a kiss.

-All three Synoptic Gospels include the account, as it is an important moment in the events of the Passion (Mt 26:12-14, Mk 14:10-12, Lk 22:3-6).
+All three Synoptic Gospels include the account, as it is an important moment in the events of the Passion (Matthew 26:12-14, Mark 14:10-12, Luke 22:3-6).
 Each provides a few details that are worth considering.

 Matthew tells us that Judas betrayed Jesus for 30 pieces of silver, while Luke paints a diabolical picture of the conspiracy to destroy Jesus: